Wfh Setup Can Lead To Spine Disorders

 - Designing workstations to reduce neck flexion and slouching

 - Ergonomic counselling of employees

-While on a daily basis, we do any sort of movement, our lumbar muscles play a major role.
+Secondary prevention is directed at preventing disability in people who have a symptomatic disease in an effort to prevent disease progression or to offer rehabilitation.
+LOW BACK PAIN While on a daily basis, we do any sort of movement, our lumbar muscles play a major role.
 But when we do not sit properly in our computer chair, our muscle fibers might get twisted in an unnatural manner.
 This tissue can become inflamed and that can significantly result in a restriction in our mobility.
 Although this condition is quite common beyond the age of 40, due to the increased digital dependency among today’s generation, it has started growing in younger people as well.
 The only way that the issue can be prevented is if we can carefully maintain the correct seating posture.